AumPauskar/blog/content/posts/dotnet/csharp-basics.md

 - Explanation of the Example

-    - **Using Directive**: The `using System;` directive allows you to use classes from the `System` namespace without needing to fully qualify them.
+    - Using Directive: The `using System;` directive allows you to use classes from the `System` namespace without needing to fully qualify them.
-    - **Direct Code Execution**: The `Console.WriteLine` statements and the `for` loop are written directly in the file, without needing to define a class or a `Main` method.
+    - Direct Code Execution: The `Console.WriteLine` statements and the `for` loop are written directly in the file, without needing to define a class or a `Main` method.
-    - **Automatic Main Method**: The C# compiler treats this code as if it were inside a `Main` method of a generated class, allowing it to run as a standard console application.
+    - Automatic Main Method: The C# compiler treats this code as if it were inside a `Main` method of a generated class, allowing it to run as a standard console application.

 - Limitations
-    1. **No Multiple Entry Points**
+    1. No Multiple Entry Points
-    2. **Not Suitable for Large Applications**
+    2. Not Suitable for Large Applications
-    3. **Cannot Use `async` Directly**: You cannot declare an `async` method directly at the top level.
+    3. Cannot Use `async` Directly: You cannot declare an `async` method directly at the top level.
 However, you can use `async` within a method that you define.

 ## Preprocessor Directives
 C# supports preprocessor directives, which are commands that are processed before the compilation of the code
-- **Using Directives**: Used to include namespaces in your code.
+- Using Directives: Used to include namespaces in your code.
     ```csharp
     using System;
     ```
-- **Conditional Compilation**: Allows you to include or exclude code based on certain conditions.
+- Conditional Compilation: Allows you to include or exclude code based on certain conditions.
     ```csharp
     #if DEBUG
     Console.WriteLine("Debug mode is enabled.");